-To overcome the clusters overlapping when all data is analyzed, we performed an Orthogonal Partial Least Squares Discriminant Analysis (OPLS-DA), which discriminates between the groups using multivariate data.
-This technique efficiently differentiated patients from controls in both scenarios (Rett and hypo-glutamatergic samples) (Figure 2A, B).
-All groups were efficiently differentiated with this model (R2Y=0.945 and 0.963 for Rett and hypo-glutamatergic respectively), which moreover displayed a predictive accuracy ≥ 0.8 (Q2Y= 0.798 and 0.853).
-The multivariate analysis of the metabolites contributing to both groups differentiation identified 25 key metabolites in the Rett group and 17 in the hypo-glutamatergic one, 12 of which were common within both groups, revealing a shared metabolic profile in their pathophysiology (Figure 2C-E).
-To understand if these metabolites represented any metabolic pathways enriched, we assessed KEGG pathway over-representation with metabolites that were different at a p < 0.5 level or VIP score >1.
-Several metabolic pathways were enriched, among which tryptophan and intermediate molecules of its metabolism stood out as one of the most affected ones (Figure 2F), followed by other amino acids metabolism and transport.In humans, tryptophan (Trp) metabolism can occur through two different pathways: the kynurenine pathway, through which Trp is degraded into kynurenic acid and 2-picolinic acid, and the serotonin pathway, converting Trp into 5-HT for final production of serotonin, metabolized into 5-hydroxyindoleacetic acid (5-HIAA.).
-Several of these metabolites were measured in our samples and their differential expression contributed to the metabolic signature of the pathologies.
-As shown in figure 3A, even though there were no differences in the concentration of tryptophan, we detected a tendency to decrease in the concentration of metabolites of both pathways.
-Samples from both groups showed a decrease in both kynurenine (VALUES) and kynurenic acid (VALUES), being the decrease in kynurenine in the Rett samples statistically significant.
-Similar to that, all groups had decreased concentrations of 5-hydroxiindoleacetic acid (VALUES), RTT samples being statistically significant.
+In order to overcome the overlapping of controls and patients and to prioritize clinically relevant metabolic differences we performed feature selection through the supervised method Orthogonal Partial Least Squares Discriminant Analysis (OPLS-DA).
+This technique efficiently differentiated patients from controls in both scenarios (RTT and hypo-glutamatergic samples) (Figure 2A, B).
+The models showed a strong ability to discriminate between classes (R2Y=0.939and 0.960 for RTT and hypo-glutamatergic respectively), and a good prediction accuracy predictive accuracy ≥ 0.8 (Q2Y= 0.816 and 0.866) after permutation (n=1000).
+The models identified 25 key metabolites in the RTT group and 17 in the hypo-glutamatergic one, 12 of which were common within both groups, revealing a possible that shared metabolic pathways contribute to their pathophysiology (Figure 2C-D).
+To determine which pathways were most impacted by the alterations in metabolite concentrations, we assessed KEGG pathway over-representation for metabolites that had a p < 0.5 level or VIP score >1.
+The most affected pathways were related to amino acid metabolism and transport, in particular tryptophan and its metabolites.
+(Figure 2E)

+In humans, tryptophan (Trp) metabolism can occur through two different pathways: the kynurenine pathway, through which Trp is degraded into kynurenic acid and 2-picolinic acid, and the serotonin pathway, converting Trp into 5-HT for final production of serotonin, metabolized into 5-hydroxyindoleacetic acid (5-HIAA.).
+Several of these metabolites were found to be decreased in patients, although tryptophan itself was not.
+As shown in figure 3, even though there were no statistically significant differences in the concentration of tryptophan, we detected a tendency to decrease in the concentration of metabolites of both pathways.
+Samples from both groups showed a decrease in both kynurenine (RTT: 0.009 uM, hypo-glutamatergic: 0.008 uM, controls: 0.079 uM) and kynurenic acid ( RTT: 0.0004 uM, hypo-glutamatergic: 0.0002 uM, controls: 0.004 uM), though only the RTT decrease in kynurenine was statistically significant.
+Moreover, both groups had significantly decreased concentrations of 5-hydroxy-3-indoleacetic acid (RTT: 0.109 uM, hypo-glutamatergic: 0.077 uM, controls: 0.436 uM).

-Interestingly, tryptophan and its metabolic derivatives were not the only ones in reduced concentration.
-We also investigated the concentration of other amino acids in all the samples, observing resembling patteBoth patients groups showed a tendency to decrease in the concentration of two of the three branched-chain amino acids (BCAAs) (Val: DATA Leu Ile) (Figure 4A).
-Similar trend was observed in phenylalanine concentration, in which reduction in the concentrations was more pronounced (DATA) and accompanied by a reduction in 4-hydroxyphenyllactic acid (DATA).
-Opposite to that, all patients showed threonine concentration values within a control-range (DATA) (Figure 4B).
+Interestingly, tryptophan and its metabolic derivatives were not the only ones with reduced concentrations in patients.
+Both groups showed decreased concentrations of two of the three branched-chain amino acids (BCAAs) (Val: RTT: 51.154 uM, hypo-glutamatergic: 60.427 uM, controls: 65.424 uM; Leu: RTT: 28.775 uM, hypo-glutamatergic: 34.484 uM, controls: 45.910 uM; Ile: RTT: 8.409 uM, hypo-glutamatergic: 8.582 uM, controls: 9.461 uM) .
+Similarly, phenylalanine was found to be significantly decreased in both groups (RTT: 23.920 uM, hypo-glutamatergic: 27.016 uM, controls: 89.806 uM), while the tyrosine metabolite 4-hydroxyphenyllactic acid was only reduced in RTT patients (RTT: 1.453 uM, hypo-glutamatergic: 2.811 uM, controls: 2.470 uM) In contrast, all patients showed threonine concentration values within a control-range (RTT: 114.431 uM, hypo-glutamatergic: 148.299 uM, controls: 137.977 uM) (Figure 4A).